 8. The head of the jelly fish can represent the head, which is where the main part of the nervous system is, and the tentacles can respresent the conntless nerves that go throughout our body.

 9. The starry flounder has two important adaptations to survive.
-It's first one is the ability to camouflage with the ground it makes its home on, and it's other adaptation is its ability to play dead for long period of time to escape predators.
+It's first one is the ability to camouflage with the ground it makes its home on, and it's other adaptation is its ability to play dead for long period of time to escape predators.10.
+When feeding on plankton, the Moon Jelliescontract and expand their epidermis on theri "head" and in doing so they bring water into their Gastro Vascular Cavity.
+This water contains planktons, which the jelly with feed on.

 11. The suction cups of the Pacific Octopus help the octopus climb up surfaces and to attach to prey so they cannot escape.
 In addition to this, they also have some of the best camouflage in the underwater world, able to change pigments to resemble rocks, kelp, and even coral.
 This remarkable adaptation makes them very capable predators, and one of the best in nature.